NoCymer/NEXXT-Tabs/README.md

 <strong>If you are the artist of one of the image used in this project and wants it removed from the extention, please contact me.</strong><br>

 ### Icons rights
-- I own all icons that aren't google apps icons used in this projects therefore you are free to reuse them in your projects.
+- I own all icons that aren't [Google apps](https://about.google/intl/ALL_fr/products/) icons used in this projects therefore you are free to reuse them in your projects.

 ### Codebase rights
 - You are free to reuse code from this project but please quote the original author.<br>